voedger/reqmd/worklog.md

 - Context for ParseMarkdownFile to provide `ReqmdfilesMap`
 - GitHub Copilot: 4o:Test_ParseCoverageFootnote: pass MarkdownContext with urls and check all results: works but had to be fixed
 - Implement Scan function
-  - GitHub Copilot: Claude:Server error: 500 Internal Server Error
+  - Copilot.Claude:Server error: 500 Internal Server Error
-  - GitHub Copilot: o1: ❌ (very bad)
+  - Copilot.o1: ❌ (very bad)
-  - GitHub Copilot: o3-mini: ❌
+  - Copilot.o3-mini: ❌
   - ChatGPT o3-minin-high: starting point
   - Claude 3.5: 👍🏆
-- GitHub Copilot: Claude
+- Copilot.Claude
   - Create a new function processSourceFile that takes all necessary parameters.
 Replace the anonymous function with a call to processSourceFile.👍

+## tracer.go

 - Oops.
 Refactor func Scan(paths []string) => func Scan(reqPath string, srcPaths []string)👍
   - Let me help you refactor the Scan function to accept separate requirement and source paths
   - Change the signature of Scan function and simplify its implementation since paths are now properly separated.
+- Copilot.Claude
   - Add parameters to NewTracer() to feed all interfaces and implement (t *tracer) Trace()❌
 - Fix design
 - Cleanup tracer.go
-  - #file:tracer.go : construct tracer struct that implements ITracer.
+- Copilot.Claude: #file:tracer.go : construct tracer struct that implements ITracer.
 ITracer shall be created by NewTracer(all necessary params) ITracer methods.❌
-- GitHub Copilot: o3-mini:: #file:tracer.go : construct tracer struct that implements ITracer.
+- Copilot.o3-mini:: #file:tracer.go : construct tracer struct that implements ITracer.
 ITracer shall be created by NewTracer(all necessary params) ITracer methods.❌
 - Change design
   - From: Depend on **abstractions** (`IScanner`, `IAnalyzer`, `IApplier`), not on concrete implementations.
   - To: Use injected interfaced (ref. interfaces.go) IScanner, IAnalyzer, IApplier to scan, analyze, and apply changes.
 - Copilot.Claude: #file:tracer.go : construct tracer struct that implements ITracer.
 ITracer shall be created by NewTracer(all necessary params) ITracer methods.👍

-## tracer.go

 ## Intermediate results